dennisnderitu254/EMS254-Documentation/README.md

 `unset_cookie(self, response, access_token) Method`: This method unsets (removes) the access token cookie from the provided response using `unset_jwt_cookies`.

 [user_auth.py](https://github.com/Bradkibs/EMS254/blob/main/auth/user_auth.py)

+#### `class UserAuth:`

+`UserAuth` - It includes methods for hashing and verifying passwords, creating users, and interacting with user data in a database.

+`Database Initialization`: The class has a class-level attribute `_db` that represents a database connection, and it's initialized and reloaded during the class creation.

+`hash_password(self, password) Method`: This method takes a password as input, encodes it, generates a salt using `gensalt()`, hashes the password with the salt using `hashpw()`, and returns the hashed password as a UTF-8 decoded string.

+`verify_password(self, candidate_password, hashed_password) Method`: This method takes a candidate password and a hashed password, compares them using `checkpw()`, and returns `True` if the passwords match, indicating a successful verification.

+`create_user(self, **kwargs) Method`: This method creates a new user by taking various user details as keyword arguments, hashing the provided password using `hash_password`, creating a new `User` object, adding it to the database, and saving the changes.
+The method returns the created user.

+`get_user_by_email(self, email) Method`: Retrieves a user from the database based on the provided email.

+`get_user_by_phone_number(self, phone_number) Method`: Retrieves a user from the database based on the provided phone number.

+`get_user_by_id(self, id) Method`: Retrieves a user from the database based on the provided user ID.

+`get_all_users(self) Method`: Retrieves all users from the database.

+`delete_user(self, id) Method`: Deletes a user from the database based on the provided user ID.

+`update_user(self, id, email, password) Method`: Updates a user's email and/or password in the database based on the provided user ID.
+It retrieves the user, modifies the relevant fields, and saves the changes.

 [verify_user.py](https://github.com/Bradkibs/EMS254/blob/main/auth/verify_user.py)